Where rubbish goes

 Suffolk's energy-from-waste facility, is an energy-from-waste facility that processes waste left after recycling and composting, under carefully-controlled conditions, to recover energy.

 The waste is burned at high temperatures and the heat used to make steam, which drives a turbine to generate electricity.
 The Suffolk energy-from-waste facility became fully operational in December 2014 and uses modern, proven technology to produce enough electricity to power 40,000 homes (approximately the same number of homes in the district of Mid Suffolk, where the EfW is situated!

 Why energy-from-waste in Suffolk?

 We are proud of our recycling achievements in this county.
-Thanks to the efforts of Suffolk residents, we are now the seventh best recycling county in the UK, with over half our household waste recycled and we don’t want to stop there!
+Thanks to the efforts of Suffolk residents, we are in the top quartile for recycling in the UK, with over half our household waste recycled and we don’t want to stop there!

 Despite our amazing efforts, we are still left with at least 170,000 tonnes of rubbish a each year.
 This used to be disposed of in landfills across Suffolk, a situation which couldn't go on due to the fact that we were running out of landfill space, it is extremely costly (because of hefty landfill taxes) and more importantly environmentally we wanted to do better.